noodlewerk/NWLogging/README.md

 #### Which log levels are there?

 Technically, NWLogging does not have log levels.
 Instead, it offers *tags*, which offer the same functionality as levels, but are more flexible.
-There are three default tags (read levels): warn, info, dbug, but you can use any tag you want.
+There are three default tags (read levels): `warn`, `info`, `dbug`, but you can use any tag you want.
 For example, if you want to do very fine grained logging on the trace 'level', use:

     NWLogTag(trace, @"Lots of stuff happening here");